Jobs that require typing skills

 -

+Copy-editing.
 If your job is to get through pages and pages of text, websites or online copy and make sure it is error free, you need fast typing skills!
-Time is money and the faster you can articulate your thoughts and re-phrase a line, the more income you can make.
+Time is money and the faster you can articulate your thoughts and rephrase a line, the more income you can make.
 Staying concentrated on the task is essential, rather than looking down at your keyboard to find the right letters.

 Learning to type as an adult